samsledje/ConPLex_dev/README.md

 # Adapting Protein Language Models for Rapid DTI Prediction

-This repository is a work in progress.
+This repository documents the code used to generate the results for our [PNAS](https://www.pnas.org/doi/10.1073/pnas.2220778120) article.
+The updated package, which is continuously being developed, can be found at [this repository](https://github.com/samsledje/ConPLex).
 Please submit an issue or email samsl@mit.edu with any questions.

 ### Sample Usage